iPublicis/WP-Max-Upload-Limiter/README.md

 # WP-Max-Upload-Limiter
 Limiting max size of images uploaded to Wordpress

-Some customers don't like or know how to resize their images before uploading to #WordPress sites.
+Some customers don't like or remember to resize their images before uploading to #WordPress sites.

 So we had to create a size limite enforcer plugin and afterwards use WPMuDev's Smush It to create palatable imagery.